 Starting a business in South Korea as a foreigner comes with a few surprises that might trip you up.

 Fortunately, the South Korean government has been encouraging expats to start businesses since the 1998 Foreign Investment Promotion Act.
-This provided benefits including:
+This created benefits including:

 - Guidance from organizations such as Seoul Global Center that even provide office space to those who qualify

 - Cash grants

 There are many great books on starting a business, so I’ll focus on the unique aspects of doing so in South Korea.

 - Get the right visa (F or D visa)

 - Get help navigating the bureaucracy (Seoul Global Center offers free help)

 - Choose the right business organization (private business or corporation)

 - Find a niche that’s competitive and unique enough to prevent copycats